Introduction.

 ObjColl.Item(1).dblLength = 50

-Check the Locals Window now, the value 21 now changed to 50.
+Check the Locals Window now, the value 21 is now changed to 50.
 You can overwrite the Item Property Values but cannot replace the object item directly.

 Save to Collection with Key.